EU wants to include financial services in U.S. trade talks

 De Gucht has warned previously that the talks will be tough, with no “low hanging fruit”.
 Import tariffs between the two are already not high - an average of 4 percent.

-Negotiations will focus on harmonizing standards, from car seat belts to household cleaning products, and regulations governing services.
+Negotiations will focus on harmonising standards, from car seat belts to household cleaning products, and regulations governing services.
 These help ensure exporters can compete.